Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Sciatica is a condition that causes pain along your sciatic nerve.
 The sciatic nerve runs from your spine through both sides of your buttocks.
 It then runs down the back of your thigh, into your lower leg and foot.
-Any place along your sciatic nerve may be compressed, inflamed, irritated, or stretched and cause symptoms.
+Any place along your sciatic nerve may be compressed, inflamed, irritated, or stretched.

 What causes sciatica?

 Sciatica may be related to certain activities, poor posture, and physical or psychological stress.
-Any of the following may cause or increase your risk of sciatica:
+Any of the following may cause or increase your risk for sciatica:

-- Obesity or pregnancy: Extra weight increases pressure on your back and legs.
+- Extra body weight that increases pressure on your back and legs

-- Trauma: Direct blows on the buttocks, thighs, or legs, car accidents, or falls may injure the sciatic nerve.
+- A direct blow on the buttocks, thighs, or legs, car accidents, or falls that injure the sciatic nerve

 What are the signs and symptoms of sciatica?

-The symptoms of sciatic may be short-term or long-term:
+The symptoms of sciatica may be short-term or long-term:

 - Pain that goes from the lower back into your buttocks and down the back of your thigh